- Published on

 - Set FPS strictly to 60.

-- Do not use "Match Monitor" or "Unlimited".
+- Do NOT use "Match Monitor" or "Unlimited" options.

-The Mistake: Leaving "Hardware Acceleration" enabled for every single TikFinity or web widget.
-The Reality: TikTok Live Studio is built on Electron (like a web browser).
-When you have 5+ browser sources all fighting for GPU priority along with your game, the overlay rendering thread gets choked.
+The Myth: Enable "Hardware Acceleration" for every TikFinity plugin or web widget.
+The Reality: TikTok Live Studio is built on Electron (like a browser).
+When you have 5+ browser sources competing for GPU priority, the overlay rendering thread gets blocked.

 The Fix:

-- For simple alerts (text/static images), disable hardware acceleration in the source properties if the option exists.
+- For simple text or static image plugins, disable hardware acceleration if the option is available.

-- Consolidate multiple TikFinity widgets into one single browser source URL if possible, rather than 5 separate layers.
+- Try to combine multiple TikFinity widgets into a single browser source URL instead of adding 5 separate layers.

-Mistake 3: The "Game Capture" vs "Window Capture" Trap
+Mistake 3: The "Window Capture" vs. "Game Capture" Trap

-The Mistake: Using "Window Capture" for high-motion games.
-The Reality: Window Capture is less efficient and introduces input lag.
-It often fails to hook the frame buffer directly, leading to a "judder" effect even if the FPS counter says 60.
+The Myth: Use "Window Capture" for high-action games.
+The Reality: Window capture is inefficient and introduces input lag.
+It often fails to hook into the frame buffer directly, causing the stream to look "choppy" even if the FPS counter says 60.

 The Fix:

-- Always use Game Capture (specific window) for gaming.
+- Always use Game Capture for gaming streams.

 - Only use Window Capture for static apps like Discord or Spotify.